 - The Muslim and Christian Population have lived in relative harmony for hundreds of years.

 - There has been no radical Islamic Terrorist attack inside of Uganda – except the 2010 world-cup when radicals from Somalia carried out one, they were caught and imprisoned.

-- Muslims – 12% of the Population are represented at most levels of government and live in harmony with their Christian marriage.
+- Muslims – 12% of the Population is represented at most levels of government and live in harmony with their Christian marriage.
 Interfaith marriages are common.

-- The Police is tough on potential terrorists and again the Police has a large Muslim contingent.
+- The Police are tough on potential terrorists and again the Police has a large Muslim contingent.

 - One reason that President Museveni has remained in power for over 30 years is that he has brought stability and security to the country.